-We’re not going to tell you that not everyone can write.
-Chances are that you clicked on this article because you’ve tried writing yourself, found the results majorly underwhelming.
+We’re not going to tell you that writing isn’t for everyone.
+Chances are that you clicked on this article because you’ve tried copywriting yourself, found the results majorly underwhelming.
 Or perhaps you realised that copywriting takes a lot longer than you expected, and you’re currently on the fence about hiring a copywriter.

 Here’s what will happen when you hire a professional copywriter: your product immediately becomes more accessible.
 Because when you’ve spent weeks, months, and years working on a product, all the complex terminology and ideas become second nature to you.
 The same can’t be said for your clients, who will most likely be witnessing your products for the first time.
 Good copywriters are ones who can understand the full complexity of your product in a short amount of time, and then convert that knowledge into a digestible format for the layman to understand.

 Every business needs a copywriter

 Business owners (and non-writers in general) often underestimate just how much there is to write: